neda-noor-m/DataEngineeringZoomCamp/README.md

-# DataEngineeringZoomCamp

-<h1>**Module 1**</h1>
+<h1>Module 1</h1>

 what is Docker?
 It delivers **software** in packages called **container**.
 Containers are **isolated** from another one.
 Pipeline is a process or a service that takes in data and produces more data.
 In another hand, it is a means to transfer data from somewher to somewhere else.
 Along the way, data is transformed and optimized , arriving in a state that can be used by engineerings.The whole idea of docker for developer is to develop applocationes, ship them into containars and then run them anywhere.

-why should we care about docker?
+<h2>why should we care about docker?</h2>
 1- reproducibility

 2- Local experiments

 3- Integration test (CI/CD): to test a real complicated pipline locally to make sure what it is doing. so we can come up with a bunch of tests to make sure that its behaviour is what we expect. to get more information, you can look up something like GitHub action, and GitHub CI/CD.

-**installing Docker:**

- **Useful links:**
+<h2>installing Docker</h2>

+ <h3>Useful links</h3>
 1) (https://www.bing.com/videos/riverview/relatedvideo?q=how+to+install+docker+on+windows+11+youtube+video&mid=644C3A72ADF568CFFCA1644C3A72ADF568CFFCA1&FORM=VIRE)
 2) Docker Home Page - https://www.docker.com/
 3) Docker Windows Download Page - https://www.docker.com/products/docke...
 4) Docker System Requirements - https://docs.docker.com/desktop/insta...
 5) Step by Step Fix Manual - https://learn.microsoft.com/en-us/win...

-Requirements:
-- check if WSL (windows subsystem for Linux) is on in your system:
+<h3>Requirements</h3>
-In search box, type and open: “turn Windows features on or off”:
+- In search box, type and open: “turn Windows features on or off” and check:
-Check Windows hypervisor platform
+  - Check Windows hypervisor platform
-Check Windows subsystem for Linux
+  - Check Windows subsystem for Linux
-Restart computer to complete the installation process if it asked After restarting computer, in CMD window type: wsl –status: I got following output:
+- Restart computer to complete the installation process if it asked.
+- After restarting computer, in CMD window type: wsl –status: I got following output:

 ![Sample Image](images/wsl_status.png)